tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 ## Class Objectives

-By the end of the unit, students will be able to:
+By the end of this class, students will be able to:

 * Open a project using JupyterLab.